hourglass492/NSA-CodeBreaker/task05/writeup.md

 Both of these flags were submitted to portal to conferm they were correct to insure that we were on the correct track.
 Luckally we were and were able to continue forward.

-At this point there are 2 paths to find the final flags and we will walk through both of them.
+At this point there are 2 paths to find the final flags, dynamic and static analisis, however we will only go through the static methiod in this task.
+Task06 goes through some dynamic analisis methiods that could easly be applied here.

-### Dynamic Analisis methiod

-### Static analisis methiod
+### Examining the image with  Static analisis
 As we learned earlier, docker images contain all of the files that will run in the image when it starts.
 Because we know that this docker image must download the code from a git repository on start up we can assume that there is some sort of startup script within the docker image that runs on creation.
 We can guess that this code downloads the remote git repo and then preforms some sort of checks with it.

 To find the remote github repo then we need to navigate through the many different files contained within the given tarball.
 To do that we will first unpack the first tarball to allow vim to properly parse the lower layered tarballs.